Offline Listening with SoundCloud

 Solving “Saving Offline”

-I improved the process of saving offline by updating the UI elements and content strategy.
+I improved the process of saving offline by updating the UI elements and content strategy, which helped make the process more noticeable and understandable.

 New Icon & Color System